EngineArtist/GameObjectPicker/README.md

 Installation happens through Unity's Package Manager.
 Open the Package Manager -window, click the plus-icon in the top-left corner and select 'Add package from git URL'.
-In the field, type: https://github.com/EngineArtist/GameObjectPicker.git Now the package should show up in the list of packages.
-Click it and click the Install-button in the bottom-right corner.
+In the field, type: https://github.com/EngineArtist/GameObjectPicker.git Now the package should show up in the list of packages and be installed automatically.

 ## Usage